 Effect is an ecosystem of tools that help you build better applications and libraries.
 As a result, you will also learn more about the TypeScript language and how to use the type system to make your programs more reliable and easier to maintain.

-In "typical" TypeScript, without Effect, we write code that assumes that a function is either successful or throws an exception.
-Take this trivial example of division:
+In “typical” TypeScript, without Effect, we write code that assumes that a function is either successful or throws an exception.
+For example:

 Based on the types, we have no idea that this function can throw an exception.
 We can only find out by reading the code.
 This may not seem like much of a problem when you only have one function in your codebase, but when you have hundreds or thousands, it really starts to add up.
 It’s easy to forget that a function can throw an exception, and it’s easy to forget to handle that exception.